 Hardy bulbs, which bloom in the spring, are cold tolerant and can be left in the ground over winter.
 In fact, they often need a little cold to jolt them into growth.

 So plant a dozen daffodils this year and with luck, you could enjoy two dozen next year.
-Here are a few flower bulbs to consider for each season of the year.
+Here are some bulbs to consider for each season of the year.

 These flowers usually range from about 3 to 5 inches tall so don't expect the drama of tulips or daffodils.
-But they are delightful sprinkled in with your perennials.
-Choices include colchicum, autumn crocus, scilla, and sternbergia.
+But they are delightful sprinkled in among your perennials.
+Choices include colchicum, autumn crocus, scilla and sternbergia.

 During the winter, you can "force" bulbs to bloom indoors.
-Popular choices include amaryllis, narcissus, and hyacinth.
+Popular flower bulbs include amaryllis, narcissus and hyacinth.

 The sky's the limit.
 Favorites include tulips, fritillaria, muscari, crocus, and anemone.
-But there are dozens of varieties to choose from.
+But there are dozens of varieties to choose among.